sehgalspandan/Span41n/posts/get-more-out-of-ChatGPT-with-these-clever-prompts.md

 Before you write anything, be sure to ask me any relevant questions regarding the prompt until you're sure that you can provide the optimal prompts
 ```

-Answer any questions ChatGPT asks to make the prompts super customized for you.
+Answer any questions ChatGPT asks to make the prompts and their outputs more tailored to your needs.

 ChatGPT will give you 5 different prompts you can try!

 ## Bonus Tip!

 After you get your 5 prompts, you can ask ChatGPT one more question:

 ```
 Out of these prompts, which one will give me the best output?
 ```

-This can help you pick the best prompt to try first, but feel free to experiment with all of them!
+This lets you know which prompt, according to ChatGPT is the best.
+You may also try all of them one by one on your own.
 ## Wrapping Up

 By using this special prompt, you can unlock a ton of creative possibilities with ChatGPT.
 So next time you want to use ChatGPT, give this a try!